walles/loadviz/README.md

 - Add a "Quit" menu item
 - Hide the desktop app icon from the Dock
 - Hide the desktop app from cmd-tab
+- Profile our release build to see if we can make it faster